 It's also ironic that gun sales are actually one of the brightest spots in Obama's efforts at economic recovery — stalled as it has been ever since he took office.
 Try as he might to get the economy going, it just keeps getting worse.
 But his outspoken desire to ban entire classifications of firearms, leaving the government with a monopoly on force, is arguably the most effective stimulus initiative for retail sales the Obama administration has ever devised — albeit unintentionally.

 Unintended consequences are the bad dreams of so-called "progressives" like Obama.
 They've never understood them.
 Or maybe they just don't care.
 It's like raising taxes to increase government's revenues.
+It doesn't work.
+It's counterproductive.

 If you raise taxes, as John F. Kennedy and Ronald Reagan understood, articulated and demonstrated, you decrease government's revenues.
 If you cut taxes, you increase government revenues.
 People like Obama either don't get that economics is not a zero-sum game, or maybe they don't care.